-1-12 a LACTATIONAL AMENORRHOEA METHOD
+1-10 a LACTATIONAL AMENORRHOEA METHOD (LAM)

-Lactational amenorrhoea method (LAM) is a temporary family planning method based on the natural effect of breastfeeding on fertility.
+Lactational amenorrhoea method (LAM) is a temporary family planning method based on the natural effects of breastfeeding on fertility.
 It works primarily by preventing the release of eggs from the ovaries (ovulation).
 Frequent breastfeeding temporarily prevents the release of the natural hormones that cause ovulation.